Keith-PVL/keithmcintosh.github.io/tempposts/ 2016-06-01-preschooler-fashion-more-is-more.md

 ---
 layout: post
-title: 'Preschooler Fashion: More Is More'
+title: "Preschooler Fashion: More Is More"
 date: 01-Jun-2016
 categories: tbd
 ---